Billy Joe Daugherty

 Billy Joe Daugherty (April 23, 1952 – November 22, 2009) was founder and pastor of Victory Christian Center (now Victory Church) in Tulsa, Oklahoma.
 He was also the founder of Victory Christian School, Victory Bible Institute and Victory World Missions Training Center (now Victory College).
-Nine hundred and eighty Victory Bible Institutes have been started in eighty-five countries around the world.
 He was also briefly the interim president of Oral Roberts University.
 He graduated from Magnolia High School in Magnolia, Arkansas in 1970.

+Ministry

 Victory Christian Center built the Tulsa Dream Center, which houses a food and clothing distribution, dental/medical clinic, legal counseling, recreation facilities and other programs to help needy people of Tulsa.
 Victory's bus ministry brings 1,000 - 1,200 children and teens from this area each Saturday for Kidz Ministry and S.O.U.L.
 Youth ministry.